 Pursuant to an order of the Hon'ble Supreme Court dated 2nd December 2005, the Ministry of Human Resource Development had constituted a Committee under Shri J.M.
 Lyngdoh, (former Chief Election Commissioner) to examine and recommend upon certain aspects of student body and student union election conducted in universities, colleges and other institutions of higher education across India.
 The Committee submitted its report on 26th May 2006.
 The Hon'ble Supreme Court in its order dated 22nd Sept.
 2006 directed the recommendations of the Committee to be implemented (enclosed as annex.A) and shall be followed in all College/University Elections, to be held hereinafter.

-I would like to request you that necessary steps may be taken to ensure compliance of Hon'ble Supreme Court's direction and after to give it would fail by and fait it on VEC meksile.
+I would like to request you that necessary steps may be taken to ensure compliance of Hon'ble Supreme Court's direction and also to give it watest path ity and put it on Vacia meksile.